Investors today are choosing stocks and investments that align with their values – not just their wallets.

 - Features a low corporate sustainability risk

-- The carbon risk score and fossil fuel involvement % are both extremely low
+- The carbon risk score and fossil fuel involvement % are both meager

 See Related: Best EV Charging Station Stocks

-The iShares ESG MSCI USA ETF fund is a great investment for companies dealing with the fallout of severe business controversies that may have tarnished their reputation in the industry.
+The iShares ESG MSCI USA ETF fund is an excellent investment for companies dealing with the fallout of severe business controversies that may have tarnished their reputation in the industry.